We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 The only winning bread machine we tested that had two kneading paddles was the Zojirushi Home Bakery Virtuoso Plus, which proved necessary due to its elongated pan.
 The dual paddles immediately incorporated all ingredients, kneading them well, and even functioned as a dough shaper: during proofing, the paddles would rotate back and forth, stretching the dough to fill the pan fully.
 The result was a perfectly shaped loaf of white bread with a textbook dome and soft crumb.

 The Breville and Breadman bread machines also had rectangular pans, though they were slightly shorter and only had a single paddle.
-Both models struggled to mix ingredients and would have benefitted from having another paddle or a square pan, like the other models we tested.
+Both models struggled to mix ingredients and would have benefitted from having another paddle or a square pan.

 The Best Bread Machines Were Great at Proofing

-Bread machines can proof each loaf at a precise temperature and the top machines had consistent temperatures throughout this proofing cycle.
-Even though our test kitchen was 66ºF, the loaves were proofed between 82° to 92ºF, depending on the settings of each machine, and stayed there for two hours throughout their multiple rise stages.
+Bread machines proof each loaf at a precise temperature, and our favorite machines stayed consistent throughout the proofing cycle.
+Even though our kitchen was 66ºF, the loaves were proofed between 82° to 92ºF, depending on the settings of each machine, and stayed there for two hours throughout their multiple rise stages.

 Bread Recipes Needed to Be Tweaked

 Not all bread flour or yeast is the same.
-Even with fairly standard recipes, each loaf baked will be slightly unique.
-That said, we really appreciated the detailed recipes from Zorjirushi, which gave both volume and weight.
-We also liked their troubleshooting guide in the user manual that helped new home bakers adjust their recipes to best suit their ingredients, like reducing water if the loaf rises too much.
+Even with fairly standard recipes, each loaf will be slightly unique.
+That said, we really appreciated the detailed recipes from Zojiirushi, which gave both volume and weight.
+We also liked the troubleshooting guide in the user manual that helped new home bakers adjust their recipes to best suit their ingredients, like reducing water if the loaf rises too much.

-Ultimately, many of the machines we tested produced an acceptable loaf of bread, and it’s likely with more time dedicated to each machine, slight recipe adjustments would likely improve the quality of loaves.
+Ultimately, many of the machines we tested produced an acceptable loaf of bread.
 However, our winners produced the best loaves of bread based on their default recipes, so if you just want to set and forget and leave the tinkering to someone else, you’ll likely still get good results.

 All the Bread Machines Were Easy to Use and Clean

-The one gripe about bread machines is the paddles.
+The one gripe we had about cleaning bread machines was the paddles.
 Because the kneading paddles are left under the dough during proofing and baking, you either end up with a paddle-shaped hole or the paddle itself stuck in the loaf.
 Even the fold-down paddles still left big indents, so no machine had a true advantage with clean-up.

 The sizes given by manufacturers are often, well, unhelpful: what the heck is a two-pound loaf capacity?
 Is a one-pound loaf capacity too little?
 Gah!
 To put things in perspective, most of the sliced bread you find at the supermarket is around one pound, and most of the machines we tested have larger capacities, around two pounds.

-A Quick Look at Our Favorite Bread Machines
+A Quick Look at the Stats of Our Favorite Bread Machines

 ModelCapacityBread Pan ShapeNumber of Kneading Paddles